CyberSecurityUP/Red-Team-Management/README.md

 # Red-Team-Assessment

-Assessment Worksheet to develop or improve your Red Team area
+Important documents for you to start a Red Team management

 Created by Joas Antonio